 2. What was your greatest accomplishment in your last job?

 Answering this question should require minimal hesitation.
 If you hesitate, the interviewer may perceive it as a lack of interest.
-However, it is natural to feel nervous during an interview, and it is possible to draw a blank when responding to this question.
+However, it is natural to feel nervous during an interview, and you may draw a blank when responding to this question.

 Below are some examples I came up with:

-- Maybe you improved the quality of your work and that of your colleagues.
+• Maybe you improved the quality of your work and your colleagues’.

 3. Can you tell us when you went out of your way for a customer?